LukePappa/myOS/text.md

 Any naturalistic justification for existence must presuppose some element of what it seeks to explain.
 To avoid such circular reasoning, it is therefore necessary to posit a transcendent source of being--what may be called God.
 By this definition, God is above properties, logic, and causality.
 He is consequently uncreated, unknowable, and wholly unrestrained in ability.

-Communion is supra-intellectual.
-It requires a pure heart, which is one that does not inflict misery upon itself--whether as a response to external events, the actions of others, or even its own shortcomings.
+Communion is a supra-intellectual awareness of God.
+It is initially experienced through ecstatic emotion, which can be understood poetically as the imperfections of the heart burning away.
+Those fires will eventually subside, leaving behind a pure union the Almighty.